FlyingFathead/whisper-transcriber-telegram-bot/README.md

 ---
 ### Running the Bot Using Docker

+A Docker image is available for running the bot in a containerized setup.
+Docker support is included mainly as a convenience option alongside the regular non-Docker install.

-To run the bot using Docker (may require `sudo`, depending on whether or not you're using a `docker` group or not):
+To run the bot with Docker (you may need `sudo` if your user is not in the `docker` group), use:

 ```bash
 docker run --gpus all --name whisper-transcriber-telegram-bot -d \
   -e TELEGRAM_BOT_TOKEN='YourTelegramBotToken' \
   -v whisper_cache:/root/.cache/whisper \
   ghcr.io/flyingfathead/whisper-transcriber-telegram-bot:latest
 ```

 Replace `'YourTelegramBotToken'` with your actual Telegram bot token.

-This command also mounts the `config` directory and the Whisper model cache directory to preserve settings and downloaded models across container restarts.
+This command stores the Whisper model cache in the `whisper_cache` Docker volume so downloaded models persist across container restarts.

+For a more complete container setup example, see `docker-compose.example.yaml`.

+*NOTE:* Docker support is not the maintainer's primary deployment method, so the non-Docker setup is the most directly maintained path.

  ## Getting the Telegram Bot API Token